Learn the pros and cons of fresh and frozen veggies with this science-based answer to the common question: are frozen vegetables healthy?

 To prepare frozen broccoli, for example, put florets in a small pot of boiling water and cook for 5 to 7 minutes.
 Drain in a colander, and season with your favorite spices before serving.
 You can also cook frozen veggies in a steamer over a pot of boiling water.
 Lastly, you can prepare frozen vegetables by microwaving them with ~1/4 cup water in a microwave-safe bowl with a lid for 4 to 5 minutes.

-Once cooked, frozen veggies can be added to pasta dishes (you can even cook them with your pasta!), stir fries, eggs, pizzas, and more.
+Or, and this is my favorite technique, you can roast frozen veggies straight from the freezer.
+Check out my post on Roasted Frozen Broccoli for more info.
+Once cooked, frozen veggies can be added to pasta dishes (you can even cook them with your pasta like in my Lentil Pasta Primavera!), stir fries, eggs, pizzas, and more.

 Overall, eating a variety of veggies, both fresh and frozen, will provide you with the nutrients you need!